A Basic Review of Dietary Minerals and A List of Food Sources

 Precautions:

-It is important to be aware that excessive intake of some minerals, like calcium, iodine and iron, can also cause negative health impacts in some cases.
-When taking concentrated ionic or colloidal mineral supplements it is recommended to seek the advice of a medical physician, especially if you are taking prescribed medications.
+It is important to be aware that excessive intake of some mineral supplements, like calcium, iodine and iron, can also cause negative health impacts in some cases.
+When taking mineral supplements it is recommended to seek the advice of a medical physician, especially if you are pregnant, nursing, taking prescribed medications or have a serious health condition.

 Other Related Pages